 What are the Best Pots for Candy Making?
 While a standard pots can be used for candy making, there are some specialized pots that makes it easier.
 Double Boiler, Copper pots and Jam Pots are a favorite among confectioner.
 These specialized pots can do one thing really well, that is heat control.
-However, the copper pot has a specialized properties that improves the process of making jams and meringue.
-This article will list some of the Best Pots for Candy Making and what they offer over a standard pot.
+However what most people dont know is that unlined copper cookware has a special property.
+They help bind egg whites and improve the Jellifying process of Jam.
+Because of this, Copper Cookware are Considered to be the Best Pots for Candy Making.

 Best Pots for Candy Making List